 19. 66% of survey respondents said the main reason they love online communities is because they provide the ability to connect with others with similar interests: the exchange of views and real opinions

 20. People are 44% more likely to click on posts that resonate with a niche personal interest: relevance remains the main trigger for users to engage socially.

 21. 50% of respondents indicated they would be willing to join dedicated communities that represent their passions:

 understanding the true needs of the target audience and understanding when to offer them an interaction with the community of like-minded people gives a high chance of engaging

 a potential community member.

-22. 55% of internet users in the U.S. were comfortable with the anonymous nature of some online communities: anonymity is the norm of the modern Internet
+22. 55% of internet users in the U.S. were comfortable with the anonymous nature of some internet communities: anonymity is the norm of the modern Internet

 , nevertheless, people have learned to identify truthful information and are ready to trust it, even without knowing their real name.